elastio/bon/website/src/reference/builder/member/overwritable.md

     level: u32,
 }

-// See details about this module in the "Typestate API" guide use user_builder::{SetLevel, SetLogin, SetName};
+// See details about this module in the "Builder Extensions" guide use user_builder::{SetLevel, SetLogin, SetName};

 // Returns a base builder with dummy values for all fields